Your consumer rights

-When you buy a product or a service you have a number of rights under Irish and European Union (EU) legislation.
+When you buy a product or a service, you have strong rights under Irish and EU legislation.

 These laws aim to:

 - Increase consumer confidence by giving you strong rights when you buy in a shop or online

 - Make sure you get enough information to make a buying decision based on facts

 - Make sure there are redress options if things go wrong

 By law, sellers or suppliers (known as ‘traders’) must treat you fairly, for example, by making sure products and services are safe and of a high standard.

 The Consumer Rights Act 2022 (pdf) became law on 29 Novemeber 2022.
 It simplifies and updates consumer protection laws.